abhabongse/paxter/docs/syntax.rst

 each of which has to appear on its own).
 Whitespace characters may be needed to separate two consecutive, multi-character operator tokens.
-The result is an :class:`Operator <paxter.parser.data.Operator>` node type.
+The result is an :class:`Operator <paxter.parse.data.Operator>` node type.

 .. image:: _static/Operator.png